airwick989/Geospatial-Bike-Theft-Risk-Analysis/README.md

+# High Risk Municipalities for Bike Thefts
-# Neighborhood Segmentation and Clustering with Foursquare API
+## Neighborhood Segmentation and Clustering with Foursquare API

 ### Overview
 - Utilized HTML, Python, and Python’s Pandas, Folium, scikit-learn, and Matplotlib libraries to find the best geological location to satisfy a set of constraints.